-Please join us on September 16, 2014 at the Newseum, for a series of one-on-one discussions with leading CEOs to explore mega-trends, emerging opportunities, technological transformations and key challenges facing the United States today and in the future.
+Please join us on December 4, 2015 for a series of one-on-one discussions with leading CEOs to explore mega-trends, emerging opportunities, technological transformations and key challenges facing the United States today and in the future.

 We’ll also engage leading university presidents and other top public and private sector leaders to discuss the U.S. higher education system, which by all accounts is the best in the world conferring tremendous competitive advantage, but just how secure is that position?
 We’ll also explore talent driven innovation – and how the nature of work itself and worker’s skills are changing; as well as the potential for a manufacturing renaissance and strategies to accelerate the “start-up to scale-up” process.